ItsDeidara/Aurora-JTAG-RGH-Trainer-Pack-Repository/readme.md

 You can also use the included generate&update_supportedGames.py script to quickly generate a properly formatted markdown list of the games you add like below.

-# Xbox 360 Supported Games
+# Supported Games

-This list contains 561 Xbox 360 games found in the local collection.
+This list contains 561 Xbox 360 games found in the collection.

 *Generated on: 2025-05-12 17:43:14*